 Related Democracy Now!
 Coverage:

-- Radiation is 1,000 Times the Normal Levels Where US Troops Used Depleted Uranium Shells in Baghdad__
+- Radiation Is 1,000 Times the Normal Levels Where U.S. Troops Used Depleted Uranium Shells in Baghdad

 - U.S. Reportedly Fires DU Shells in Basra: Despite Evidence of Health and Environmental Effects, Pentagon Denies DU Is Dangerous

 - Part 2 of Our Discussion on Depleted Uranium, with the Scientific Secretary with the European Committee on Radiation Risk and a U.N.
 Human Rights Lawyer

 AMY GOODMAN: Ten U.S. soldiers and at least 50 Iraqis were killed in one of the most turbulent days yet in U.S.-occupied Iraq.
 The number of U.S. troops killed since Washington’s invasion is now over 600, and the number of casualties in just one year is an astonishing 12,000.
 That figure does not include a hidden casualty, that up until last week had gone unnoticed: exposure to depleted uranium.

 Today, an explosive exposé by Juan González and the New York Daily News.
 Congratulations, Juan, for this report.